OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

                       void (* stack_end));
 ```

 Which seems to line up with the arguments the assembly code is preparing prior to calling the function.
 The pattern of moving arguments into registers and overflowing onto the stack via `push` is done here with the `ubp_av` variable, which looks at `argv` on the stack.

+You might be curious why this `_start` along with many other symbols we'll inspect is included in our executable.
+These assembly instructions are created in an object file called `crt1.o` or `crt0.o`, which stands for "C Run Time".
+Depending on your operating system and compiler, you may get either of the two (but not both).
+These are linked statically with _all C and C++ executables_ as a bootstrapping mechanism to start the program.
+You can actually bypass the startup code if you pass in the flags `-nostdlib -nostdinc`, which removes all standard C libraries (including the runtime library).

 ## `__libc_csu_init` and `__libc_csu_fini`